ohs-foundation/.github/profile/README.md

 We welcome contributions of every kind — code, documentation, testing, design, and field feedback from real deployments.
 Contributing to technical projects does **not** require Foundation membership.

 - **New here?** Browse [`good first issue`](https://github.com/search?q=org%3Aohs-foundation+label%3A%22good+first+issue%22+state%3Aopen&type=issues) across the org.
-- **Each repository** has its own contribution and build instructions in its README and `CONTRIBUTING.md`.
+- **Each repository** has its own contribution and build instructions in its README and/or `CONTRIBUTING.md`.
 - **Reporting a vulnerability?** Healthcare software deserves extra care — please follow each repo's security policy and do not open public issues for security reports.

 ## Code of Conduct